tasmota/docs/docs/Buttons-and-Switches.md

 !!! note
     `Button1` can directly control up to five relays.
 The number of the activated relay corresponds to the number of button presses and this feature is not present in the other buttons.
     When ButtonTopic is set to default `0` a button will always send its state for rules.
+In the below, you can enable `SetOption4` to replace the "RESULT" part of the topic.

 `1 short press`
 :    Toggles the power state.
-This will blink the LED once and send an MQTT status message like `stat/tasmota/POWER = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"SINGLE"}` when SetOption73 is enabled.
+This will blink the LED once and send an MQTT status message like `stat/tasmota/POWER = ON` or another one like `stat/tasmota/RESULT = {"Button<x>":{"Action":"SINGLE"}}` when SetOption73 is enabled.
 The button state for rules is `2` (`10` if `Setoption73` is enabled).

 `2 short presses`
 :    When using Button1 toggles the second power state (if available on the device).
-This will blink the LED twice and send an MQTT status message like `stat/tasmota/POWER2 = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"DOUBLE"}` when SetOption73 is enabled.
+This will blink the LED twice and send an MQTT status message like `stat/tasmota/POWER2 = ON` or another one like `stat/tasmota/RESULT = {"Button<x>":{"Action":"DOUBLE"}}` when SetOption73 is enabled.
 The button state for rules is `11`.

 `3 short presses`
 :    When using Button1 toggles the third power state (if available on the device).
-This will blink the LED three times and send an MQTT status message like `stat/tasmota/POWER3 = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"TRIPLE"}` when SetOption73 is enabled.
+This will blink the LED three times and send an MQTT status message like `stat/tasmota/POWER3 = ON` or another one like `stat/tasmota/RESULT = {"Button<x>":{"Action":"TRIPLE"}}` when SetOption73 is enabled.
 The button state for rules is `12`.

 `4 short presses`
 :    When using Button1 toggles the fourth power state (if available on the device).
-This will blink the LED for times and send an MQTT status message like `stat/tasmota/POWER4 = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"QUAD"}` when SetOption73 is enabled.
+This will blink the LED for times and send an MQTT status message like `stat/tasmota/POWER4 = ON` or another one like `stat/tasmota/RESULT = {"Button<x>":{"Action":"QUAD"}}` when SetOption73 is enabled.
 The button state for rules is `13`.

 `5 short presses`
 :    When using Button1 toggles the fifth power state (if available on the device).
-This will blink the LED five times and send an MQTT status message like `stat/tasmota/POWER5 = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"PENTA"}` when SetOption73 is enabled.
+This will blink the LED five times and send an MQTT status message like `stat/tasmota/POWER5 = ON` or another one like `stat/tasmota/RESULT = {"Button<x>":{"Action":"PENTA"}}` when SetOption73 is enabled.
 The button state for rules is `14`.

 `6 short presses`
 :    Set [`WifiConfig 2`](Commands.md#wificonfig) (start Wi-Fi Manager).
 Can be disabled using [`SetOption1 1`](Commands.md#setoption1).
 For [security reasons](Securing-your-IoT-from-hacking.md#disable-unsecured-fallback-wifi-wifimanager), you should change back `WifiConfig` after that.